Jerry-ya-ya/JackAndBeanstalks/worklog.md

 ## 2025/06/23 ##

 - Restructure the project by linking subpages to the main page, and organizing subpage components under the main page’s folder.
 Separate the crawler logs from Python application logs.

+- 💥The root cause appears to be blocking or concurrent execution of scheduled threads, leading to missed jobs.

+- 🔧 Fix thread blocking issues and implemented proper exception handling to improve stability.